 When you’re looking at a stock, there’s really only two ways you can trade it, you can buy it to the upside, or sell it, or short it in other words.
 So you can go to the upside or the downside.

 You can go ahead and sell premium.
-You can go ahead and sell contracts and your core as far as some problem areas where you might have is the price, because options are basically based on the price.
-So if the stock doesn’t go in your favor, or the equity doesn’t go in your favor, then you’re going to have a slight loss, but in addition, since you have that time decay, it can help off set those things.
+You can go ahead and sell contracts and your core as far as some problem areas where you might have is the price, because options are based on the price.
+So if the stock doesn’t go in your favor, or the equity doesn’t go in your favor, then you’re going to have a slight loss, but also, since you have that time decay, it can help offset those things.

 There’s much more flexibility when it comes to options

-There’s a lot of flexibility when it comes to trading options, because you just have a lot more risk management opportunities for you as you learn the option business.
+There’s a lot of flexibility when it comes to trading options because you have a lot more risk management opportunities for you as you learn the options business.

-In order to break things down, I want to take a look at some things on paper, so that way you can really get an idea and see what’s going on and what’s happening behind options, and just give you some basic guidelines to getting you started as you start evolving as a trader and evolving into getting more inside of trading options.
+To break things down, I want to take a look at some things on paper.
+So that way you can get an idea and see what’s going on and what’s happening behind options, and give you some basic guidelines to getting you started as you start evolving as a trader and evolving into getting more inside of trading options.

 Basics of options

-On a general level, when we look at a stock, you basically have two ways that you can trade a stock.
-When we look at a stock here, you have upside direction that you can trade a stock or downside direction, so you can either go long or you can go short.
+On a general level, when we look at a stock, you have two ways that you can trade a stock.
+When we look at stock here, you have upside direction that you can trade a stock or downside direction, so you can either go long, or you can go short.

-Those are just binary ways, you can go long or short, that’s the only way you can really trade a stock if you’re just buying shares.
+Those are just binary ways, and you can go long or short, that’s the only way you can trade stock if you’re buying shares.

-When it comes to trading options, there’s a lot of different flexibility, in fact, virtual unlimited amount of flexibilities, but I’ll give you some insights to different ways that you can set up positions.
+When it comes to trading options, there’s a lot of different flexibility, in fact, a virtually unlimited amount of flexibilities, but I’ll give you some insights to different ways that you can set up positions.

-Basically, this is a profit picture of a long opportunity for a stock, meaning if the stock goes up one dollar you make money.
-And if you short, it basically works out this way, if you’re short, stock goes down, you end up making money, so it works in that directions.
+This is a profit picture of an extended opportunity for a stock, meaning if the stock goes up one dollar you make money.
+And if you short, it works out this way, if you’re short, the stock goes down, you end up making money, so it works in that directions.